virajshoor/virajshoor.com/README.md

 # virajshoor.com

-This is a site created for experiments and fun
+This is a open-source wikipedia for developers who are active.